Cold water and strong wind conditions may cause a surfer to develop what's known as "Surfer's Ear".

 Frequent surfers have higher risks of developing "Surfer's Ear".
 Chill winds and low water temperatures produce a refrigeration effect within the ear, sending rushes of blood to flow to the affected area in attempts to warm it.
 This process causes the growth of abnormal bone structures in the ear canal.

-"Surfer's Ear" can come at any age, in any part of the globe.
-If untreated, the ear canal will be closing and surfers tend to lose their hearing.
+"Surfer's Ear" can affect surfers at any age, in any part of the globe.
+If left untreated, the ear canal begins to close.
+Surfers with this condition who neglect to treat it tend to lose their hearing.

 Academic studies reveal that 80% of surfers who ride waves in cold conditions develop "Surfer's Ear" after 10 years of water activity or 3000 hours of surfing.

 Finally, do not forget to dry your ears after a surf session and keep them warm as long as possible.
-Buy a silicone ear plug protection.